Annapurna Base Camp Vs Everest Base Camp Trek

 1. Best Time to Visit

-On the other hand, Annapurna Base Camp is accessible throughout the year while climbing Everest, and trek to the trail is difficult during the months of Dec- Feb.
+On the other hand, Annapurna Base Camp is accessible throughout the year, while climbing Everest, and trekking to the trail is difficult from December to February.

 2. Days Required

-A short trek of Everest will lead you only up to Tengboche Monastery which will be around 8 days and Everest View Point Trek is 13 days.
+A short trek to Everest will lead you only up to Tengboche Monastery, which will be around 8 days, and the Everest View Point Trek is 13 days.
 Days for both the trails can be customized as per your fitness level and vacation schedule.

 3. Trek Starting Points

-Annapurna base camp trek starts from Nayapul near Pokhara.
-You can either choose between 7 hours drive or a mere 30 min flight from Kathmandu which lands you in the city of lakes- Pokhara.
+Annapurna Base Camp trek starts from Nayapul near Pokhara.
+You can choose between a 7-hour drive or a mere 30-minute flight from Kathmandu, which lands you in the city of lakes.
+Pokhara.

 For the Everest base camp trek, you fly to Lukla, a 35-minute flight from Kathmandu.
 If you are looking for a longer trek in the Everest region (18-20 days), you can follow the path of Hillary and Tenzing via Jiri.